My IT Setup

 Software Sources

 With Arch Linux there are lots of different ways to install applications.
 My favorite way is Flatpak, since I like its sandboxing approach and the interoperability with other Linux distributions a lot.
 For performance reasons I use some KDE apps (so fitting to my desktop environment) natively, but most of my other apps would be Flatpaks.
-The Arch User Repository (AUR) I use only for exceptional cases like for some special hardware driver.
-The JetBrains Toolbox for managing IntelliJ IDEs, I install directly from JetBrains.
+The Arch User Repository (AUR) I use only for software/drivers requiring deep system integration.
+Command line tools needed for programming like java, adb and ruby I prefer to install inside a Distrobox (podman) container.
+I export the needed binaries to my main system.
+This allows me to keep my main OS clean and steady.

 That’s it for now